Rookiestyle/LockAssist/README.md

 <img src="images/LockAssist%20-%20quick%20unlock.png" alt="Options" height="50%" width="50%"/>

 ## Lock workspace
+By default, 'Lock workspace' will lock all loaded databases whereas 'Unlock workspace' will only unlock the currently selected database.

-This option changes the behaviour of 'Lock Workspace' for both the menu entry as well as the toolbar button.
+LockAssist changes the behaviour of 'Lock Workspace' for both the menu entry as well as the toolbar button.
-If it's active ALL loaded databases are locked / unlocked by using these commands.
+If this option is active ALL loaded databases are locked / unlocked by using these commands.

-In this case it depends on the active document's state whether a global lock or global unlock is performed.
+It depends on the active document's state whether a global lock or global unlock is performed.

-If the [Shift] key is pressed while using these commands only the active document is processed.
+Hold the [Shift] key pressed to only lock / unlock the active document.

 # Translations
 LockAssist is provided with english language built-in and allows usage of translation files.